 Adam shot Assassin’s Creed (dir.
-Justin Kurzel, 2016) based on the widely popular action-adventure game of the same name.
+Justin Kurzel, 2016) based on the popular action-adventure game of the same name.
 His other recent credits include the adaptation of M.L.
 Stedman’s 2012 novel, The Light Between Oceans (dir.
-Derek Cianfrance, 2016), Macbeth (dir.
+Derek Cianfrance, 2016) starring Michael Fassbender and Alicia Vikander, Macbeth (dir.
 Justin Kurzel, 2015) starring Michael Fassbender and Marion Cotillard, the Starz original series pilot Flesh and Bone (dir.
 David Michôd, 2015); and Disney’s McFarland, USA (dir.
-Niki Caro, 2015) starring Kevin Costner and Maria Bello.
+Niki Caro, 2015).
 Other selected credits include Lore (dir.
 Cate Shortland, 2012) for which Adam was nominated for an AACTA Award for Best Cinematography; Snowtown (dir.
 Justin Kurzel, 2011) for which Adam was nominated for IF and AACTA awards for Best Cinematography; and the critically-acclaimed Animal Kingdom (dir.
 David Michôd, 2010) for which Adam won the 2010 ACS Gold Award and received an AFI nomination for Best Cinematography.

-Adam has recently finished shooting Casey Affleck’s directorial feature debut called Light of My Life.
+Adam has recently finished shooting Casey Affleck’s directorial feature debut Light of My Life.

 For enquiries regarding Adam Arkapaw please contact us via email or on (02) 9319 7199.